marberi/100days/README.md

 # Day 30 [2019-02-17]
 Continuing on fastai lesson 4.
 Today I was working through the collaborative filtering example in detail.

+# Day 31 [2019-02-18]
+Finished lesson 4 and got midway into lesson 5.
+At work I was playing around with pretraining a neural network using simulations.
+Finally it started to give very good results when testing on simulations.
+After testing on data I discovered that one parameter range was to small.
+By now a new set of simulations are running.